FAQs Related to the NIDA Genetics Consortium, Human Genetic Studies, and Data and Biospecimen Submission and Access

 Q2.
 Who can join the NGC?

 A2.
-Only investigators conducting the human genetics of drug addiction research are eligible for NGC membership.
+Investigators conducting the human genetics of drug addiction research are eligible for NGC membership.
 Such studies aim to identify gene variants and chromosomal regions associated with drug addiction and are collecting biospecimens containing DNA.
 NGC meetings, however, are open to any researcher interested in attending.
 Please contact NIDA staff for a schedule of upcoming NGC meetings.

 Q3.
 Do the members of the NGC meet to discuss progress, scientific advancements, etc?

 A3.
 Yes.
-Members of the NGC are required to meet twice a year to discuss issues related to the collection and analyses of data from human genetic studies on drug addiction.
+Members of the NGC meet twice a year to discuss issues related to the collection and analyses of data from human genetic studies on drug addiction.
 These meetings are also designed to facilitate collaborations among NGC investigators.
 Cost for travel to these meetings is to be included in the PI's grant award.

 Q4.
 Are all principal investigators of NIDA-funded grants studying the human genetics of addiction encouraged to join the NGC?